-Formerly famous writer Patrick Lafcadio Hearn (1850-1904) lived in Matsue in Shimane prefecture and loved this land very much.
-In Shimane prefecture, a beautiful world that attracts people is left.
-On this page, I will introduce you to a particularly wonderful tourist destination in Shimane Prefecture.
+Once a famous writer, Koizumi Yakumo (Patrick Lafcadio Hearn) (1850-1904) lived in Matsue City, Shimane Prefecture, and loved this land.
+Shimane Prefecture has a beautiful world that fascinates people.
+On this page, we will introduce some of the most wonderful places to visit and things to do in Shimane Prefecture.

 Table of Contents

 - Outline of Shimane

 - Oku-Izumo area

 - Oki Islands

 Outline of Shimane

 Shimane Prefecture is situated in Chugoku region’s northwest, and faces the Sea of Japan.
 Generally, the area along the Sea of Japan in Chugoku District is called “San’in”, so Shimane Prefecture belongs to San’in area.

 There is Shimane Peninsula in the northwestern part of this prefecture.
 Lake Nakaumi and Lake Shinji are between the mainland and this peninsula.
 You will find Oki Islands around 70-100 km north of Shimane Peninsula.

 It is convenient to utilize JR via Yonago in Tottori Prefecture from Okayama to visit Shimane Prefecture by railroad.